novoda/ncu/modules/managing-others/Readme.md

 * Both books are available as audio as well as written.
 It's recommended you listen to the audio book to make the most of a commute, but keep a written copy for future reference.
 * Ensure your Manager or your Reports know what you’re trying to achieve: document your goal as part of your work.
 * Progress should be iterative and well documented: keep sticky notes in the book, or digital notes to reference later
-* You should share back what you learned: you can pick a format between, 1on1 discussions, a Hack & Tell, blog post, kata, or workshop.
+* You should share back what you learned.
+Pick a format from: 1on1 discussions, a Hack & Tell, blog post, kata, or workshop.

 ## Progress log